frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 What a fool I am, what an idiot, what silly things I do occasionally.

 Like that lady who went to Confession, who was a bit deaf\...she went into the confessional box and made her Confession, but there was no reply on the other side of the grill.
-Ater a while, she realized there wasn't any priest there.
+After a while, she realized there wasn't any priest there.
 She had confessed her sins to thin air.

 Then she came out of the confessional smiling a little bit to herself: What a silly billy I am, with my deafness and I can\'t hear.
 What a stupid thing to do.